syncfusion-content/wpf-docs/wpf/SfDiagram/Commands.md

 AlignCenter Command

-The AlignCenter command enables you to center all selected objects vertically.
+The AlignCenter command enables you to center all seletced objects vertically.
 It aligns selected objects to the center with respect to the horizontal axis by changing the x-coordinate of the object.